 - Your Nevada learner’s permit.

 - Proof of your identity.

 - You can reference the DMV’s list of acceptable documents.

 - A properly insured and registered vehicle.

-You’ll be required to take a road test.
-Once you pass, you will need to return to the Nevada DMV to get your driver’s license.
+You’ll be required to take a driving test.
+Once you pass the driving test, you will need to return to the Nevada DMV to get your driver’s license.
 The fee will be $3.25.
 The DMV will mail your license within 10 business days.

 If you’re under 18 years old, you may not drive between the hours of 10 p.m. and 5 a.m. unless traveling to or from school or work.